Fitness expenses that are tax deductible: Tax write offs for personal trainers

 2. Car expenses and mileage

-If you have a vehicle that you use exclusively for your personal training business, you can generally write off its entire cost of use.
+If you have a vehicle that you use exclusively for your personal training business, such as driving to a client site, a gym, health club or other fitness facility, its cost for use is usually a deductible expense.

 However, if you use your personal car for business, you will need to calculate your business use.
 Deductions can include driving to and from clients’ homes for training sessions or running business-related errands.
 You cannot track commuting miles, though.